InnovateForVegas/ov-open-data-capture-platform/doc/en/welcome.md

 Taking a practical public transit example scenario:

-* Bus stop locations are very stable, in that they will change slowly and require relocation of signage and other phyiscal elements.
+* Bus stop locations are very stable, in that they will change slowly and require relocation of signage and other physical elements.
 * Temporary bus stop locations are less stable, changing to accommodate construction, event traffic re-routing, etc and may change over the course of a day or days.
 * Bus routes and schedules tend to be fairly stable but may change for special events or other adjustments.
 * Bus locations vary in real time as vehicles move from stop to stop along a route according to a schedule.